charlotteberr/JourneyThroughTheGenome/README.md

     - Direct Lab Assignment – faster start with higher risk.
 - Players take turns spinning a virtual spinner to move across the board.
 - The game ends when both players reach the final tile (Genome Conference).
-- The player with the highest Discover Points (DP) at the end wins.
+- The player with the highest Discovery Points (DP) at the end wins.

 ---